-To grow muscle mass you need to support regular strength training sessions (e.g. lifting weights) with a higher-energy diet.
-This calls for a general increase in foods containing carbohydrate, high quality protein and fat in the right proportions.
+strength training sessions (e.g. lifting weights) with a higher-energy diet.
+This calls for a general increase in foods containing carbohydrate, high quality protein and

 Carbohydrates are important to fuel the muscles to train hard.
 This will stimulate muscles to grow.
-A carbohydrate-rich meal or snack prior to resistance training has been shown to increase the effectiveness of the workout1 so you can lift heavier weights and perform more repetitions.
+A carbohydraterich meal or snack prior to resistance training has been shown to increase the effectiveness of the workout1